vghgergely/vouchers-app/README.md

 ## Infra:
 3 Dockerized layers, docker-compose up on root level starts up all 3 layers automatically

+## DevOps
+The repo has CI enabled on PR-s, there is an example PR to see it in action

 ### Next steps:
 More backend unit and integration tests.
 End-to-end tests